asgharrazavi/msm_analysis_scripts/Opsin_Structure/msm/README.md

 # Comments
-MSM could be build on a _macrostate_ level for better visualization of metastable states and transitions among them and obtaining flux values that capture conformational transitions.
-See `12macros` folder for this.
+MSM could be build on a _macrostate_ level for better visualization of metastable states and transitions among them and obtaining flux values that capture conformational transitions in a dynamics system.
+See `12macros` folder for macro-level MSM for the Opsin.